Show All Answers

 You do not need to be a resident of Mansfield to participate in programs, attend special events or rent our facilities.
 Residency is based on your physical address.
 Mansfield residents have a 76063 zip code.
 There is no differentiation in program registration fees, but residents do receive membership and rental discounts.

 No. You may register for all programs in person at the Mansfield Activities Center or you may register for most programs online.
 You will need to create an account to register online.
-If you previously created an account and can't remember your password, use the "Forgot my password" feature on the login screen.
-Save 5% on programs when you register online.
+If you previously created an account and can't remember your password, use the "Forgot your password?" feature on the login screen.

 Children 8 years old and older can be at the Mansfield Activities Center (MAC) from 9 a.m. to 6 p.m. without parent supervision.
 After 6 p.m, children must be 13 years old and older to be at the MAC without parent supervision.